Group 2 II-2

 METALLOIDS

--Metalloids are the elements found along the stair-step line that distinguishes metals from non-metals.
+-have properties of both metals and non-metals. -Metalloids are the elements found along the stair-step line that distinguishes metals from non-metals.
 This line is drawn from between Boron and Aluminum to the border between Polonium and Astatine.
 The only exception to this is Aluminum, which is classified under "Other metals"